 6. Changes in Pricing

 The pricing that truckers currently operate at is considered to be incredibly low, so much so that truckers earn far less than the average American.
 During 2019, the pricing that truckers worked with experienced a significant decline because of the shortage of jobs.
 Trucking companies started to charge less for fear of not being able to get work at all.
 In 2021, the pricing that trucking companies are likely to change, either for the better or worse.
-If the market continues to experience a decline, trucking companies are going to have to lower their prices even further.
+If the market continues to decline, trucking companies will have to lower their prices even further.
 If the industry experiences positive growth, the prices can rise back up to what they were before the decline.
 Either way, there is no doubt that there are going to be significant changes to the pricing when it comes to the trucking services that companies offer.

 7. Influence of E-commerce